LudovicAL/StencilShader/README.md

 1. Layer mask
 2. Shader

-An online version of the game can be accessed at PLACEHOLDERLINK (note that the page could take a few minutes to load the WebGL player in the background).
+An online version of the game can be accessed at https://ludovical.github.io/StencilShader/ (note that the page could take a few minutes to load the WebGL player in the background).

 ## Preview